Jaxon Gaming News » League of Legends News » League of Legends release date

 How League of Legends Has Evolved Since Its 2009 Release

 Since its release in October 2009, everything has changed in League of Legends.
-The roster has quadrupled, the map has changed alongside every monster, almost all items are new, in and out-of-game systems were revamped, monetization is fully different, and Esports has become established.
+The roster has quadrupled, the map has changed alongside every monster, almost all items are new, in and out-of-game systems were revamped, monetization is fully different, and esports has become established.

 Here’s a timeline of League’s major changes: